nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2019-09.md

 When scrolling in a big automation script, no more cursor jumping!

 ### Package Listing Performance Improvements
 This release is the first in a series that will aim at making the development experience smoother.
-Partners working on numerous projects should see a significant reduction on greedy queries, like listing all packages.
+Partners working on numerous projects should see a significant reduction on greedy queries, like listing all packages for instance.
 {{! /multiexcerpt}}

 ### Other Noteworthy Mentions